Noise Levels in North Potomac, MD | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of North Potomac

 Average noise levels for North Potomac residents, grouped by direction from the center of North Potomac.
-Eastern North Potomac carries the highest population-weighted average; Central North Potomac carries the lowest.
-Just 9% of residents in Central North Potomac live in blocks above the EPA's 55 dBA threshold, about half the share in Eastern North Potomac.
+The highest population-weighted average is in eastern North Potomac; the lowest is in southern North Potomac, where just 7% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Quiet office